 - Rwanda also exports coffee, tea, hides and tin ore.

-Do you know any interesting facts about Rwanda that we’ve missed?
+Do you know any interesting or fun facts about Rwanda that we’ve missed?
 Share them here in the comments section below!

 This page was last modified on August 8, 2021.
 Suggest an edit